arsanchez/auctions/README.md

-- Go to localhost:8000 and log with one of these user:pass pairs
+- Go to localhost:8000 and login with one of these user:pass pairs

   user1:pass1 user2:pass2